wizardyesterday/AutomaticGainControl/README.txt

 save the amplifier gain in a variable: for example, call it gainValue.

-5. Provide a *static& callback function that returns the gain, in decibels, of the amplifier that is bbeing controlled.
+5. Provide a *static& callback function that returns the gain, in decibels, oamplifier that is bbeing controlled.
 Let it return yhe  example variable, gainValue, from the above example.